-- 1. Invoke the Format > Cell menu command, and switch to the Number Format tab. - 2.
-In the Category list, choose Custom. - 3.
+- 2. In the Category list, choose Custom. - 3.
 In the Format list, choose the format to be deleted. - 4.
 Click on the Delete button. - 5.
 Close the dialog (preferably using the Cancel button, since clicking OK would apply the currently selected format to the current cell).

 Note: The Delete button is available only for user-defined number formats.
-You cannot delete any of the built-in number formats.
+You cannot delete any of the builtin number formats.